fdb/slarg-website/events/2023-10-16-disrupt-imagining-fashion-in-the-post-museum-the-archive-and-beyond.md

 This research seminar aims to support critical discussions and offers a starting point for future collaborations and collective actions.

-### Guest speakers:

-Erica de Greef, curator, researcher and co-founder of the African Fashion Research Institute (AFRI), Cape Town, ZA

-Alison Moloney, curator, writer, researcher.
-Project “Cabinet Stories”, London, UK

-Pierre-Antoine Vettorello, designer and researcher - PhD Research Fellow at Sint Lucas Antwerp & University of Antwerp (ARIA), BE

-Angela Jansen, researcher and founder of the Research Collective for Decoloniality and Fashion (RCDF), BE

-Karolien de Clippel, Director of the ModeMuseum in Hasselt, BE

-Nyanchama Okemwa, curator, researcher, artist and chair of European Network Against Racism (ENAR), BE

-Nashilongweshipwe Mushaandja, performer, educator and writer, NA/ZA

 ### Registration